Latheeshsaran/adr_prediction/README.md

 ✅Innovation at the Intersection: ADR - Forecast's creation at the intersection of medicine and technology highlighted the potential for innovative solutions that bridge disciplines.
 We gained insights into the challenges and rewards of interdisciplinary projects.

-In conclusion, our journey of building Diagnosify using oneDNN and Intel oneAPIs has been a transformative experience that has enriched our understanding of cutting-edge technologies, healthcare applications, and the profound impact of responsible AI integration.
+In conclusion, our journey of building ADR - Forecast using oneDNN and Intel oneAPIs has been a transformative experience that has enriched our understanding of cutting-edge technologies, healthcare applications, and the profound impact of responsible AI integration.
 This project has yielded a diverse array of insights, fostering growth in technical expertise, ethical considerations, collaboration, and real-world problem-solving.
 Through this endeavor, we have not only created a brain disease classification platform but also embarked on a significant learning journey with enduring implications.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>